- Executive Director - Michael Spicer

 - Scenic Designer - Joshua Morris

-During the 20 years that Michael Spicer has been Executive Director, SCT has been the National Winner of AACT-Fest 2001 with its production of Wit, the recipient of the Governor’s Arts Award for organizational excellence, and the Twink Lynch Award.
-Michael earned his Master of Fine Arts from the University of Virginia.
+During the 24 years that Michael Spicer has been Executive Director, SCT has been the National Winner of AACT-Fest 2001 with its production of Wit, and in 2019 SCT’s production of Silent Sky garnered 4 other national awards; also, SCT is the recipient of the Governor’s Arts Award for organizational excellence, and the Twink Lynch Award.
+Michael is the recipient of the AACT David C. Bryant Outstanding Service Award, and most recently, the Art Cole Lifetime Achievement Award.
+He earned his Master of Fine Arts from the University of Virginia.
 He has directed and acted for theaters across the United States, and has taught workshops in various aspects of theatre for the American Theatre Association, the American Association of Community Theatres, the Southeastern Theatre Conference, the Southwestern Theatre Conference, the Texas Non-Profit Theatre Association, and the Association of Kansas Theatres.
-Michael currently serves on the board of the American Association of Community Theatres.
+Michael has twice served on the board of the American Association of Community Theatres.

 J. R. was born in Charleston, South Carolina, promptly moved to Denver, Colorado, until he was 10, then spent the rest of his years growing up in Wichita.
 At Goddard High School he found a love for the theatre and pursued a Bachelor’s Degree in Theatre at Sterling College with a minor in Psychology.
 After Sterling, he obtained a Master’s Degree in Theatre at Kansas State University.
 While studying at KSU, he took a summer internship at the Salina Community Theatre.
 After graduating, he started working full time at SCT and has been here ever since.
 He has received several awards from the American Association of Community Theatre for AACT Festivals, including Outstanding Achievement in Scenery & Lighting for the National Award Winning Wit in 2001.
 J. R. has a wife, Katie, and two daughters, Melissa and Dillen.
 You will most likely find him toiling away in the shop, playing in the booth, or feverishly searching the web for new lights he wants to buy.